commercetools/connect-payment-integration-adyen/README.md

 - `ADYEN_LIVE_URL_PREFIX`: It represents live endpoint prefix used by Adyen platform.
 It is only required for Adyen live environment.
 For details, please refer to [Adyen live endpoints](https://docs.adyen.com/development-resources/live-endpoints/).
 - `MERCHANT_RETURN_URL`: The return URL located in merchant platform.
 - `ADYEN_API_KEY`: It represents the API Key used for Ayden request authentication.
 For details, please refer to [Ayden API key authentication](https://docs.adyen.com/development-resources/api-authentication/#api-key-authentication).
 - `ADYEN_NOTIFICATION_HMAC_KEY`: It represents a hash-based signature within Ayden webhook event.
 It aims at protecting the connector from any unauthorized webhook event.
+It verifies the standard payment webhook, and every other webhook for which no dedicated key is configured.
 For details, please refer to [Verify HMAC signatures](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures).
 - `ADYEN_APPLEPAY_OWN_CERTIFICATE`: The merchant identity certificate.
 This is only needed if using an own certificate instead of the Adyen's Apple Pay certificate.
 Follow [Adyen's guide](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay/?tab=setup-own_2) to create the certificate. **The value should be in base64 format**.
 - `ADYEN_APPLEPAY_OWN_MERCHANT_ID`: The merchant identifier created in the Apple portal.
 Only needed if using an own certificate
 - `ADYEN_APPLEPAY_OWN_MERCHANT_DOMAIN`: The merchant domain verified in the Apple portal.
 Only needed if using an own certificate.
 Do not add the https protocol.